Last updated: May 3, 2026

 Frequently Asked Questions

-Are cleaning services taxable in Missouri?
+Are residential cleaning services taxable in Missouri?

-Do I need workers’ compensation for my cleaning business?
+Can I use independent contractors for my Missouri cleaning business?

 More Missouri Business Guides